Infraste03/KGE_RS/B2B_alternate_learning/checks/README.md

 2. PyKEEN entity IDs used to train TransE;
 3. RecBole item IDs used by SASRec.

-Correct ID alignment is essential because the alternate-learning architecture uses hard parameter sharing through a single embedding matrix.
+Correct ID alignment is essential because the alternate-learning architecture uses a single embedding matrix shared by both tasks.
 A mapping error would load pretrained embeddings into incorrect rows without necessarily causing a runtime error.

 ### Checks performed